 Yet, several measures have been taken to ensure the comparability of V-Dem and Historical V-Dem scores, and that the data from 1789 until today constitute consistent time series.
 First, Historical V-Dem experts and V-Dem experts code an overlapping period of 20 years (typically 1900-1920) for “their” countries or that country’s successor state (e.g. Germany for Bavaria).
 Second, all historical experts coded a set of identical anchoring vignettes, in the form of brief descriptions of hypothetical country contexts, for all relevant indicators.
 Third, many historical experts coded three additional countries for the first year after 1900 with an election.
 All these measures provide valuable information, which is leveraged by the V-Dem measurement model to make scores comparable across countries and time, and provide uncertainty estimates.

-Historical V-Dem has mainly been funded through two larger research grants from the Norwegian (Young Research Talent Grant pnr 240505; PI Carl Henrik Knutsen) and Swedish (grant no 2014-1283; PI Jan Teorell) Research Councils.
+Historical V-Dem has mainly been funded through three larger research grants from the Norwegian (Young Research Talent Grant pnr 240505; PI Carl Henrik Knutsen) and Swedish (grant no 2014-1283; PI Jan Teorell) Research Councils, and Demscore (grant no 2021-00162).

-The Historical V-Dem data collection has been managed from Lund University and the University of Oslo, and in collaboration with Aarhus University, Boston University, Harvard University, Gothenburg University, and the University of Texas at Austin.
+The Historical V-Dem data collection has been managed from Lund University, the University of Oslo, and Stockholm University, in collaboration with Aarhus University, Boston University, Harvard University, University of Gothenburg, and the University of Texas at Austin.

 The country experts are the most important contributors to the Historical V-Dem data.
 We are grateful for being able to draw on their expertise and for their efforts.
 Note that these are the country experts for Historical V-Dem, coding 1789-1900.
 The country experts for Contemporary V-Dem are confidential.